I'm So Happy I Can't Stop Crying: Background

+real introvert.
+I was a real outgoing guy.
+He didn't like my abrasive and brash manner.
+It wasn't fun at all.
+It was a horrible experience."

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that Sting and Keith's voices "complement each other extremely well."
 She goes on to say that a great songwriter can write words and music that transcend any genre and Sting's "poignant lyrics and strong melody on this song are perfect evidence."

 Charts

 "I'm So Happy I Can't Stop Crying" debuted at number 53 on the Hot Country Singles & Tracks chart for the week of 11 October 1997.